mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

       - content: |-
           ## Next Steps

-          * Develop the “Guided Shopping” tool
+          * Develop the guided shopping tool
           * Apply colours to all screens and create a high-fidelity prototype
           * Continue testing with users
       - content: >-